 Verifying Employment History

 The company may perform the employment history verification prior to offering you a job or after you have accepted a job offer.
 If it is afterward, the offer will be contingent on your employment history matching the information you have provided to the employer.

 At a large organization, the human resources or payroll department typically conducts employment verification, but some companies hire third-party verification services instead.
 Employment history verification assures employers that you have all the experience and qualifications listed on your resume.

-If a discrepancy is found between the information you provided and the information obtained during the verification process, you may be offered an opportunity to explain or the job may not be offered or a job offer withdrawn.
+If a discrepancy is found between the information you provided and the information obtained during the verification process, the employer may offer you an opportunity to explain—or they might withdraw the job offer.